fdcastel/cf-ddns/specification.md

     - Update: If a matching DNS A record exists but with a different IP, update the record with the new IP.
     - Delete: For any IP in TARGET_DNS_RECORDS that is not present in SOURCE_IPV4_ADDRESSES, delete the DNS A record to ensure synchronization.

+    In `Insert` or `Update` scenarios, the API call payload must include a `ttl` property, with the value specified through the `--ttl` argument.

     In verbose mode, for each of the four possible scenarios above, the script should display a corresponding verbose message:

     - Skip: `Skipping '$TARGET_DNS_RECORD'.`
     - Insert: `Adding '$SOURCE_IPV4_ADDRESS' to '$TARGET_DNS_RECORD'.`
     - Update: `Updating '$SOURCE_IPV4_ADDRESS' in '$TARGET_DNS_RECORD'.`
     - Delete: `Removing '$SOURCE_IPV4_ADDRESS' from '$TARGET_DNS_RECORD'.`

 The final outcome should be that TARGET_DNS_RECORDS reflects the exact set of IPv4 addresses in SOURCE_IPV4_ADDRESSES, ensuring the DNS records are accurate and up-to-date with the public IPs of the specified interfaces.